 - Replace any light switches that are hot to the touch.

 - Avoid overloading extension cords, sockets and plugs.

-- Do not every force a three-prong plug into a two-receptacle socket.
+- Do not ever force a three-prong plug into a two-receptacle socket.

-- Know where fuse boxes and circuit breakers are located as well as how to properly operate them.
+- Know where fuse boxes and circuit breakers are located as well as how to operate them properly.

 - Never attempt electrical repairs or rewiring without proper certification and experience.